danclay/eris-fleet/README.md

             this.bot.createMessage(msg.channel.id, "Pong!");
         }
     }

+    shutdown(done) {
+        // Optional function to gracefully shutdown things if you need to. done(); // Use this function when you are done gracefully shutting down.
+    }
 }
 ```
 The bot above will respond with "Pong!" when it recieves the command "!ping". **Make sure your bot file extends BaseClusterWorker!**